Superstatistics of Blaschke products: Introduction

 In this paper we want to extend the superstatistics concept to maps, which usually have invariant densities different from Gaussian distributions, and thus analyze this problem in a more general context.
 Our generalization assumes that the local dynamics is not anymore restricted to a linear Langevin dynamics (as in the nonequilibrium statistical mechanics applications), but given by an {\em a priori} arbitrary map with strong mixing properties.
 We will make the superstatistics concept mathematically rigorous by considering simple model examples of local maps where everything can be proved explicitly and by estimating the error terms.
 In our new approach described here, we allow for {\em a priori} arbitrary local invariant densities $\rho_a(x)$ and consider a dynamics given by long term iteration of a map $f_a$ with slowly varying $a$.
 This leads to a mixing of various invariant densities $\rho_a(x)$ with different parameter $a$, in a way that we will analyze in detail in this paper.

 If $a$ changes on a long time scale, long as compared to the relaxation time of the local map $f_a$, the resulting long-term probability distribution of iterates is closely approximated by a superposition of local invariant densities $\rho_a(x)$.
-For particular examples, Blaschke products, we will indeed provide estimates of the error terms involved and prove how fast the Birkhoff density approaches the superstatistical composition.
+For particular examples, Blaschke products, we will indeed provide estimates of the error terms involved and prove how fast the Birkhoff density approaches the superstatistical approximation.
 On the other hand, if $a$ changes rapidly, then a different dynamics arises which is not properly described by a mixing of the various local invariant densities.
 Rather, in this case one has to look at fixed points of the Perron-Frobenius operator of higher iterates of composed maps $f_a$ with varying $a$.
 Depending on the time scale of the changes of $a$, there are transition scenarios between both cases.

 This paper is organized as follows.
 In section 2, we will introduce the superstatistics concept for maps.
 We will study several examples in this section to illustrate the concept and to motivate our rigorous treatment in the later sections.
-In section 3 we present a rigorous theory for Blaschke products.
-We will prove the existence of invariant measures, determine the invariant measure explicitly as a function of the parameters involved and prove our main result, an upper bound on the difference between Birkhoff density and the superstatistical composition.
+In section 3 we state our main result, estimating the error terms for alternating block iteration of Blaschke products.
+In section 4 we present a rigorous theory for Blaschke products.
+We will prove the existence of invariant measures, determine the invariant measure explicitly as a function of the parameters involved and prove our main result, an error estimate on the difference between Birkhoff density and the superstatistical approximation.